United States in World War I: Home front

 The home front required a systematic mobilization of the entire population and the entire economy to produce the soldiers, food supplies, munitions, and money needed to win the war.
 It took a year to reach a satisfactory state.
-Although the war had already raged for two years, Washington had avoided planning, or even recognition of the problems that the British and other Allies had to solve on their home fronts.
-As a result, the level of confusion was high at first.
-Finally efficiency was achieved in 1918.
+Although the war had already raged for two years, the United States did not assist in, or even recognize, the mobilization of any other countries it was allied with.
+This led to disarray among the Allies, which was solved in 1918.

 World War I propaganda poster for enlistment in the U.S. Army.

 The war came in the midst of the Progressive Era, when efficiency and expertise were highly valued.
 Therefore, the federal government set up a multitude of temporary agencies with 50,000 to 1,000,000 new employees to bring together the expertise necessary to redirect the economy into the production of munitions and food necessary for the war, as well as for propaganda purposes.